Macaulay2/M2/M2/INSTALL-CMake.md

 [lrs]: http://cgm.cs.mcgill.ca/~avis/C/lrs.html
 [nauty]: http://pallini.di.uniroma1.it/

 Note that the targets for individual libraries and programs only build the respective component in the `libraries` subdirectory in the build directory, while the `build-libraries` and `build-programs` also invoke `build-[LIBRARY or PROGRAM]-install` on each component in order to install the artifacts in the `usr-host` subdirectory.

-### Building Macaulay2
+### Targets for Building Macaulay2
 The main targets for building Macaulay2 are:
 - `M2-engine`: build the `libM2-engine` library
 - `M2-binary`: build the Macaulay2 executable
 - `M2-core`: build (and install) the core
 - `M2-emacs`: build the M2-mode package for Emacs

 In addition, the following targets are available for
 - `scc1`: build the Safe C Compiler
 - `M2-interpreter`: translate `.d` and `.dd` sources into C and C++ sources
 - `M2-regex`